derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ### Example

-a market maker sells 100$ face value of the call option when the yield is 5%.
+A market maker sells $100M face value of the call option when the yield is 5%.
 How should the market maker hedge the market risk?
+Given $DV01$

+Let $F$ be the face value for bond buying, then $F$ is subject to

 ---
 More notes can be found on https://github.com/derekl-beep/cs-notes.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDE0MDA5NjUsMzc4NzA0MzU5LDQxNz
-I4MTk4NCwzNDI0Mzk1MzQsMTc2OTExMzkwNiwtNzM5NDQ0ODEx
-LDE1MDMwNTMwMjMsNTk1NzY3MzY1LDgxNTE4MTU5Miw1NzY3Nz
-cxMDQsLTExNDEzMDA0MjMsNDI4MjQ3Mjk3LDU1MzIxNDg2NF19
+eyJoaXN0b3J5IjpbMjAzMDEwMDYxLDM3ODcwNDM1OSw0MTcyOD
+E5ODQsMzQyNDM5NTM0LDE3NjkxMTM5MDYsLTczOTQ0NDgxMSwx
+NTAzMDUzMDIzLDU5NTc2NzM2NSw4MTUxODE1OTIsNTc2Nzc3MT
+A0LC0xMTQxMzAwNDIzLDQyODI0NzI5Nyw1NTMyMTQ4NjRdfQ==

 -->